MattSurabian/mattsurabian.github.io/_posts/2014-12-12-arch-linux-on-a-macbook-81.md

 So many choices; I picked `lxdm`.
 The config file has lots of cool options and lives, as you may have guessed in `/etc/lxdm/lxdm.conf`.
 I use the `ArchStripes` theme.

 ### Window Manager
 I went with `xfce4` because it's simplistic and I dig that.
 I also installed `xfce4-goodies`.
-For wifi status in the notification window I installed `nm-applet`.
+For wifi status in the notification window I installed `network-manager-applet`.
 I get screen shot functionality from `xfce4-screenshooter` which is included in `xfce4-goodies`.
 I added a keyboard shortcut to the region command `xfce4-screenshooter -r -s /home/USERNAME/Desktop/` to make taking screenshots easy.

 ### Browsers and DRM Flash Content
 If you want to watch Netflix, Amazon, Youtube or other DRM'd sources of content you'll find that you can't without doing some work.
 I installed `hal`, `hal-info`, and `flashplugin` to get this content to work in Firefox.
 Chromium was another story.
 I installed `chromium` and `chromium-pepper-flash` but it didn't matter.
 DRM flash still couldn't be played.
 Fortunately some friends of mine reminded me that `google-chrome` existed in the `AUR` and it "just worked".
 Did I mention how much I love `yaourt`?